Biology Crosscutting Concepts Disciplinary Core Ideas Is Lesson Plan Life Science NGSS Phenomena Science and Engineering Practices Elementary Grade 2

 Teacher Note: You will need a flower for this first activity.
-It is simpler to identify flower structures if you use “perfect flowers” that contain both male and female structures such as lilies, hibiscus, tulips, or irises. (“Imperfect” flowers contain only male or female structures such as cucumbers and melons.)
-Using compound or composite flowers such as daisies and sunflowers, which are made up of many small flowers appearing as a single bloom, will make it more difficult for students to identify the different parts.
+It is simpler to identify flower structures if you use “perfect flowers” that contain both male and female structures, such as lilies, hibiscuses, tulips, or irises. (“Imperfect” flowers such as cucumbers and melons contain only male or female structures.)
+Using compound or composite flowers such as daisies and sunflowers, which are composed of many small flowers appearing as a single bloom, will make it more difficult for students to identify the different parts.

 Assign each small group (groups may be virtual with peers or consist of family members) a pollinator: bee, bat, bird, butterfly, moth, or fly.
-Students can pick a name out of a hat or you can assign them.
+Students can draw a name out of a hat, or you can assign them a pollinator.

 Tell students they are beginning to construct explanations about what flower features attract their pollinator.
 Their explanations right now are only based on observations in the field, which is exactly how research scientists begin to build their explanations.
 In the next step, students will receive more information about their pollinator to modify or strengthen their explanations.

-Journaling: Go outside and find pollinators, hummingbirds, butterflies, bees, etc. Then record the pollinator and the type of flower it is visiting (describe in word and pictures).
+Journaling.
+Go outside and find pollinators, hummingbirds, butterflies, bees, etc. Then record the pollinator and the type of flower it is visiting (describe in words and pictures).
 Why do they seem to work out well together?
 Why are they a good fit?